ProjectPythia/pythia-foundations/foundations/markdown.md

-# Formatted text in the notebook with Markdown
+# Formatted Text in the Notebook with Markdown

 ```{note}
 This content is under construction!